LeivoSepp/Smart-heating-management-with-Shelly/README.md

 |<img src="images/oneschedule.jpg" alt="Open Schedule" width="200">|<img src="images/editschedule.jpg" alt="Open Schedule" width="200">|

-> [!TIP] How to edit schedule manually
+> [!TIP]
-You can manually override the schedule by clicking on any hour to include or exclude it for a specific day, then lick Next &rarr; Next &rarr; Save.
+> You can manually override the schedule by clicking on any hour to include or exclude it for a specific day, then lick Next &rarr; Next &rarr; Save.
 > The next time the script calculates a new schedule, it will generate a fresh schedule with the updated timespec.

 **How to monitor script execution**